paweljedrzejczyk/rwr-redux/README.md

 ====
 [Redux.js](http://redux.js.org/) integration plugin for [react_webpack_rails](https://github.com/netguru/react_webpack_rails).

-It allows you to use Redux state containers in a diffrent part of Rails views.
+It allows you to use Redux state containers in a different part of Rails views.
 Thanks to this gem you can use multiple components (Redux containers) in one page.
 They can easily access the same store and have their state synced.

 #### Guides and Examples
 * basic react redux rails example: [app](https://github.com/caspg/rails-react-examples/tree/master/basic-redux)